paolij/GSEMOR-Metagenomics-Tutorial/README.md

     # Create Krona HTML plot
     ktImportText b_krona_txt/${BASE_NAME}.b.krona.txt -o krona_html/${BASE_NAME}.krona.html
     ```

+     To run the script pass the forward read as the first argument.
+We are doing this to extract the basename of our sample.
+    ```bash
+    sbatch krona_plot.sh /blue/general_workshop/share/metagenomics/6_S6_L001.fwd_p.fq.gz
+    ```

     To view the plot, download the html file and open in your internet browser.

 **BLAST Metagenomic Pipeline**